apiwizlabs/wizdesk/Server/README.md

 AWS_ACCESSKEY: "< place the AWS Access Key ( refer to the 1st point above ) >"
 AWS_SECRET_KEY: "< place the AWS Secret Key ( refer to the 1st point above ) >"
 GOOGLE_CLIENT_ID: "< place the Google Client Id ( refer to the 3rd point above ) >"
+ADMIN_EMAIL: "<optionally you can add admin email in the env >"
+ADMIN_PASSWORD: "<optionally you can add admin email in the env >"
 ```

 Navigate to the `./config.js` and update the following variables accordingly